louisryan/Recommender_Engine/readme.md

 ###Recommendation Engine
 Recommendation engines are key to some of the most iconic businesses on the web—think Amazon’s “Customers Who Bought This” section or Netflix’s personalized movie suggestions.
-Recommender systems take data collected on existing user behaviou and uses it to determine what users might also like.
-By using past behaviour of a large customer base, we can predict the taste preference of an individual.
+Recommender systems take data collected on existing user behaviour and uses it to determine what users might also like.
+By using past behaviour of a large customer base, we can predict the taste preference of individuals.

-This project aims at implementing a scalable item to item recommender using Apache Hadoop, Mahout, Pig and Python.
+This project aims to implementing a scalable item to item recommender using Apache Hadoop, Mahout, Pig and Python.
+The reason why Hadoop is the tool chosen to implement the recommender is simple - On an e-commerce website, there could be 10,000 products for sale.
+Since a recommendation engine is computing correlations between pairs of items, the complexity is O(n x n), meaning that there could be up to 100,000,000 correlation computations.
+Since correlation calculations lend itself well to the MapReduce paradigm, we will use Hadoop.

 ----------------------------
 ####Current Progress